edmiranda21/Energy_tool_scrape/README.md

 ├── One_year_extract.py                   # Scraper for energy demand data
 │   └── Clean_entire_year.py              # Cleaning script for energy demand data
-│   └── Extract_desired_month_year.py      # Scraper for energy demand data for a specific month and year │
+│   └── Extract_desired_month_year.py      # Scraper for energy demand data for a specific month and year ├── Multiple_year_extract_technology.py   # Scraper for generation by technology type for multiple years │
 ├── One_year_extract_technology.py        # Scraper for generation by technology type
 │   └── Clean_technology_entire_data.py    # Cleaning script for generation by technology type